Tribute to Track ‘Em Tigers Football Hall of Fame – 2013 Class

-Over 800 TET members voted during the July 4th holidays and selected a nine member class that features two former National Coaches of the Year and five All-SEC players, four of which made All-American.
+Over 800 TET members voted during the July 4th holidays and selected a ten member class that features two former National Coaches of the Year and five All-SEC players, four of which made All-American.

 Following is a short bio on the selections for this year’s class.

 George Petrie (Coach) - 1892.
 The first Alabamian to earn a PhD.
 Dr Petrie is the father of Auburn Football having organized and coached the first team in 1892.
 His Tigers defeated the University of Georgia (10-0) in the first football game of the Deep South’s Oldest rivalry.
 Petrie is an honored and treasured name at Auburn University, in part for being the author of the Auburn Creed which Auburn people cherish and strive to follow as a guide for living their lives.